jonwiggins/codenames-solver/README.md

 In the current solution, if the board position seeking to be encoded is too far down the combinations order that it can't fit into the dictionary, the script exits and requests the user to fit fewer cards into this hint.

-Solving the game in one hint for every board position requires a dictionary of 1,081,575 words.
+Solving the game in one hint for every board position requires a dictionary of 1,081,575 words for 8 cards and 2,042,975 for 9 cards.